GoHypernet/Hypernet.ID-Public/packages/user-docs/getting-started/what-is-a-crypto-wallet.md

 Cypto wallets currently take two main form-factors: browser extensions and mobile apps.

-Browser-based wallets are distributed as browser extensions and are usually compatible with most popular web browsers (i.e. Chrome, Firefix, Edge, etc).
+Browser-based wallets are distributed as browser extensions and are usually compatible with most popular web browsers (i.e. Chrome, Firefox, Edge, etc).
 These wallets are installed in your browser environment; they are not native applications and they cannot access your computer’s underlying operating system.
 Some of the more popular browser extension wallets include:

 * [Metamask](https://metamask.io)
 * [Coinbase Wallet](https://wallet.coinbase.com)